Bader-alq4/next-up-showcase/README.md

 ---

+## About This Repository

-This repository is a **backend showcase** for the real-world project **NextUp Hoops**, a tryout and registration management platform for youth basketball organizations.
+This repository is a **sanitized backend showcase** for the real-world project **NextUp Hoops**, a tryout and registration management platform for youth basketball organizations.

-The frontend of the production Next Up Hoops platform is built in a separate private repository, but the video demo above shows the full interface.
+The production frontend is maintained in a separate private repository; the **full system behavior is demonstrated in the video above**.

-This repo is a **cleaned and documented showcase** of how I structure and write backend code for professional APIs.
-This repo is not the full production app.
+This repo focuses on **backend architecture, API design, security, and integrations**, and is intentionally cleaned for public review.
+It is **not** the full production application.

 ---